Target Species

 Amounts to be administered and administration route

-Can be administered at either a low dose rate for a 24 hour duration of activity or at a high dose rate for prolonged duration of activity.
+The veterinary medicinal product can be administered at either a low dose rate for a 24 hour duration of activity or at a high dose rate for prolonged duration of activity.

 24 hour dosage regime: